cbirchallroman/cbirchallroman/content/_index.md

       myself Java to join my high school's UIL Computer Science team.
 As an upperclassman, I taught new members useful OO programming practices and led my team in group competitions.
-In 2016, I self-taught C# and used the Unity 3D game engine to practice architecture and systematic design.
+In 2016, I self-taught C# and used the Unity 3D game engine to practice systematic architecture and design.
       Having enrolled at Texas Tech in 2018, I've since become familiar with C and C++.
-My personal projects since 2016 have been exercises in architectural design.
+My current projects are exercises in systematic architecture, using object-oriented paradigms to design and control relations between objects.
     section_id: about
     title: About
     type: contentblock